PacktPublishing/Linux-System-Programming-Techniques/errata.md

 error.
 I will then confirm it and add it to this document.

 ## Missing 'else if' on page 213
+*These errors on page 213 have been corrected in the e-book, but not yet in the printed book.*

 In the program `create-zombie.c` on page 213, there should be an `else if`-statement on line 22.
 That `else if`-statement should check if the `pid`-variable is greater than 0.
 The code on GitHub is correct, but not in the